Improving Both Domain Robustness and Domain Adaptability in Machine Translation: Analysis

-With a general in-domain corpus and some out-of-domain corpora, we train five classifiers.
-We experiment with two different labeling schemes: \texttt{2-labels} where we distinguish only two classes: \textit{out-of-domain} and \textit{in-domain}; \texttt{many-labels} where sentences are labeled with the respective domain labels.
-Further, we experiment with two variants of the BERT model: first, we use monolingual English BERT on the source side only, and second, we use multilingual BERT (mBERT) to classify the parallel sentence pairs.
-For further comparison, we include also a CNN-based classifier \citep{kim-2014-convolutional}.
-We present the accuracy of the English-German domain classifier in \tabref{tab:acc_cls}.

-The BLEU score achieved by each classifier is shown in Table~\ref{tab:diff_cls}.
+\paragraph{Different classifiers.} We evaluate the impact of different classifiers on translation performance.
+The main results are as shown in Table~\ref{tab:diff_cls} (see more details in Appendix~\ref{appendix:df_cls}).
 We observed that the performance of \md is not directly proportional to the accuracy of the classifier.
 In other words, slightly higher classification accuracy does not lead to better BLEU scores.
 This is because the accuracy of the classifier is close between BERT-based models and the primary role of the classifier is to construct the curriculum for splitting the tasks.
 When we use a significantly worse classifier, i.e., the CNN in our experiments, the overall performance of \md is worse than the BERT-based classifier.

-\textbf{Balanced sampling vs. Token-based sampling}.
-Plain meta-learning uses a token-based sampling strategy to split sentences into small tasks.
+\paragraph{Balanced sampling vs. Token-based sampling.} Plain meta-learning uses a token-based sampling strategy to split sentences into small tasks.
 However, the token-based strategy could cause unbalanced domain distribution in some tasks, especially in the early stage of training due to domain mismatches (see the discussion of balanced sampling in Section~\ref{sec:meta-learning}).
 To address this issue, we proposed to balance the domain distribution after splitting the task.
 Table~\ref{tab:diff_samp} shows that our methods can result in small improvements in performance.
-For example, in the \textit{Books} domain, BLEU was 12.70 with token-based sampling, but with the balanced sampling strategy BLEU was 12.79.
+For example, in the \textit{TED} domain, BLEU was 28.01 with token-based sampling, but with the balanced sampling strategy BLEU was 28.98.
 We keep the same number of tasks to have a fair comparison with previous methods.